Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA) Sees Large Volume Increase

-Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA – Get Free Report) shares saw an uptick in trading volume on Thursday .
-149,736 shares traded hands during trading, an increase of 205% from the previous session’s volume of 49,017 shares.The stock last traded at $33.50 and had previously closed at $33.46.
+Shares of Xtrackers MSCI USA Climate Action Equity ETF (NYSEARCA:USCA – Get Free Report) saw an uptick in trading volume on Wednesday .
+147,280 shares traded hands during trading, an increase of 194% from the previous session’s volume of 50,048 shares.The stock last traded at $33.93 and had previously closed at $33.59.

 The Xtrackers MSCI USA Climate Action Equity ETF (USCA) is an exchange-traded fund that is based on the MSCI USA Climate Action index.
 The fund tracks a market cap-weighted index of large- and mid-cap US stocks, selected as a leader in their respective GICS sector for emphasizing climate-friendly objectives.